ValokAsura/WindowerAddons/QuickTrade/readme.md

 * La Theine Cabbage, Millioncorn, Boyahda Moss: Trade with Melyon in Selbina for the repeatable quest 'Only the Best.'
 * UNTESTED - Soul Plates: Trade with Sanraku in Aht Urhgan Whitegate in exchange for Zeni.
 	* Currently set to trade only 1 at a time.
 This can be changed if needed.
-* UNTESTED - JSE Capes: Trade with an A.M.A.N.
+* JSE Capes: Trade with an A.M.A.N.
 Reclaimer to trade a single cape, or trade with Makel-Pakel in the Celennia Memorial Library to trade 3 of the same cape.
 	* Currently set to NOT skip dialogue when trading JSE capes.
 Make sure your inventory does not have any capes that you want to keep.